rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

     The language that is used to define criteria for alarms is documented in the ["Alert Triggering and
     Alarms"](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#document-tech-ref-info/alert-triggers-and-alarms)
     section of the Cloud Monitoring API documentation.
-To view example criteria for the check, click **Example Alarm** under the criteria field.

     <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbcpualarm.png %}" width="407" height="546" />

 #### Edit alarms

-To change the alarm name, alert recipient, or alarm criteria, click the gear icon next to an existing alarm and select **Edit Criteria**.
+To change the alarm name, alert recipient, or alarm criteria, click the gear icon next to an existing alarm and select an option from the menu.

 ### Alarm criteria examples